 TSMC

-Taiwan Semiconductor Manufacturing Company, usually called TSMC, is the Taiwan-based pure-play semiconductor foundry whose leading-edge manufacturing and advanced packaging capacity make it central to AI compute.
-Many AI companies design chips, rent cloud infrastructure, or sell models; TSMC is the industrial layer that turns many of those designs into usable silicon.
+Taiwan Semiconductor Manufacturing Company, usually called TSMC, is the Taiwan-based dedicated semiconductor foundry whose leading-edge logic manufacturing and advanced packaging capacity make it central to AI compute infrastructure.
+TSMC is not an AI lab and does not sell frontier models; it is the industrial layer that turns many AI-chip designs into fabricated silicon and, through package ecosystems, deployable accelerator modules.

 Snapshot